-The policy acknowledges the Whistleblower Protection Act and states that it does not conflict with it (SIP § 2.05).
-The policy says it will provide information to employees on, and abide by, existing whistleblower protections, but it does not provide further details (SIP § 5.02(f)).
+The policy acknowledges the Whistleblower Protection Act and states that it does not conflict with it (SIP § 2.05(c)).
+The policy says it will provide information to employees on, and abide by, existing whistleblower protections, but it does not provide further details (SIP § 6.02(g)).

-WHO DOES THE POLICY GOVERN?
+4 WHO DOES THE POLICY GOVERN?

-The policy applies to "[a]ll NOAA employees, political and career, who are engaged in, supervise or manage scientific activities, analyze and/or publicly communicate information resulting from scientific activities, or use scientific information or analyses in making bureau or office policy, management or regulatory decisions."
-It also applies to contractors who engage in these activities (SIP § 2.02).
+The policy applies to "[a]II NOAA employees, political and career, including members of the Senior Executive Service and members of the NOAA Commissioned Officer Corps, who engage in, supervise, or manage scientific activities, analyze and/or public communicate information resulting from scientific activities, or use scientific information or analyses in making bureau or office policy, management, or regulatory decisions, unless excepted under a collective bargaining agreement" (SIP § 2.01).
+It also applies to contractors, recipients of NOAA financial assistance awards, NOAA research partners, and other NOAA collaborators who engage in these activities (SIP § 2.02).

-WHAT IS THE PROCESS FOR FILING A COMPLAINT?
+5 WHAT IS THE PROCESS FOR FILING A COMPLAINT?

 This guide is not a substitute for legal advice about any specific situation.
 If you are considering filing a scientific integrity complaint, or are the subject of a complaint, please contact the Climate Science Legal Defense Fund or another attorney for advice about your particular circumstances.
-Nonetheless, we will provide below general information about what the process may entail.
+Below is general information about what the process may entail.

 NOAA's definition of what constitutes a loss of scientific integrity-and what the standard is for finding that such a loss has occurred-are clearer than those of some other scientific agencies.
 At NOAA, a finding of scientific misconduct resulting in the loss of scientific integrity requires a determination by a preponderance of the evidence that a person or entity has significantly departed from accepted practices of the relevant research community.
-In doing so, the person or entity violated the Code of Scientific Conduct/Code of Ethics for Scientific Supervision and Management found in the policy and engaged in the misconduct intentionally, knowingly, or in intentional disregard of the Code of Scientific Conduct/Code of Ethics for Scientific Supervision and Management (Handbook § 2.01).
+In doing so, the person or entity violated the Code of Scientific Conduct/Code of Ethics for Scientific Supervision and Management found in the policy and knew or should have known that the conduct departed from the Code of Scientific Conduct or Code of Ethics for Scientific Supervision and Management (Handbook § 2.01).